Cadasta/cadasta-docs/en/08-XLSForms.md

 ![](/assets/standard-new-field.png)

+#### Geopoint, Geotrace and Geoshape

+In your location data collection, you may choose to use point, line, or polygon.
+In both the standard and minimal questionnaire, you have to option choose one of these options using `geopoint`, `geotrace`, or `geoshape`.

+* `geopoint` collects single point data.
+* `geotrace` records a line of two or more GPS coordinates.
+It's also the default setting of both the minimal and standard questionnaires.
+* `geoshape` records a polygon made of multiple GPS coordinates.
+The last point must be the same as the first point.

+To change this, modify cell A11 on either your standard or  minimal questionnaire. _This is the only gray cell that you should ever change._

 #### Advanced Customization

 If you need to do more than simply edit a few existing fields, then advanced customization may be for you.